Cycling in Israel: History

 The introduction of bicycles to the region dates back to the late 19th century.
 Between 1890 and 1893, American students Thomas Gaskell Allen and William Lewis Sachtleben documented their journey across Asia Minor, including parts of the Middle East, on bicycles.
 Their travels highlighted the rarity of two-wheelers in the Ottoman Empire during that era.

 In the early 20th century, prominent Zionist figures, including Theodor Herzl, were known to be cycling enthusiasts.
 During the British Mandate period the there was a growing adoption of cycling, during this period modern bicycles were first introduced to the region.
 Jewish sports organizations also promoted cycling as a sport.
 The Maccabi World Union, established in 1921, and Hapoel, founded in 1926, organized cycling events and competitions.
 Notably, the first Maccabiah Games in 1932 included cycling competitions, and Hapoel held its first road bike race the same year on the streets of Tel Aviv.

 In the early 21st century, cycling has seen a notable increase in popularity across Israel.
 Between 2012 and 2015, there was a 21% rise in the number of non-motorized two-wheeled vehicles imported into the country.
 In Tel Aviv, a 2012 survey revealed a 54% increase in bicycle usage since 2010.
 Approximately 18,000 residents reported using bicycles as their primary mode of transportation to work or school.
 In 2015, 15% of Tel Avivians cycled for their daily activities such as work.
 In 2019, Tel Aviv had the highest per capita usage of e-biks.
 In 2020, it was reported that 10% of Israelis make weekly usage of bikes and E-Bikes.
 In 2025, the percentage of commuters who cycled back and forth accounted for 17% of Tel Aviv residents.

 Notable days and events

-Yom Kippur, the holiest day of the Jewish calendar, motorized traffic comes to a halt across the country.
-Israelis, especially secular Israelis go out during the day to cycle, turning city streets into expansive bike paths for riders of all ages.
+Yom Kippur, a holy day of the Jewish calendar, motorized traffic comes to a halt across the country.
+Israelis, especially secular Israeli Jews and non-Jewish Israelis go out during the day to cycle, turning city streets into expansive bike paths for riders of all ages.